AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 The following is a list of all alert condition display names shown by CoPilot.

-Many of the alerts are associated with detecting changes in resource utilization (telemetry) data for managed resources as described in `Metrics used for Triggering Notifications <https://docs.aviatrix.com/HowTos/copilot_reference_guide.html#id3>`_.
+Many of the alerts are associated with detecting changes in resource utilization (telemetry) data for managed resources as described in see `Metrics used for Triggering Notifications`_.

 Some alerts are associated with enhanced security services like `Network Behavior Analytics <https://docs.aviatrix.com/HowTos/copilot_reference_guide.html#working-with-anomalies>`_ (detecting network traffic finterprint anomalies) and `ThreatIQ with ThreatGuard <https://docs.aviatrix.com/HowTos/copilot_reference_guide.html#working-with-threatiq>`_ (detecting threat IPs identified by a well known threat-IP source).